eligosource/eventsourced/README.md

     extension.awaitProcessing()

 This can be useful in situations where event-sourced processors maintain state via STM references and the application wants to ensure that the (externally visible) state is fully recovered before accepting new read requests from client applications.
 By default, the `awaitProcessing()` method waits for all registered processors to complete processing but applications can also specify a subset of registered processors.

+### Non-blocking recovery

+The `recover` and `awaitProcessing` methods block the calling thread.
+This may be convenient in scenarios where a main thread wants to recover the state of an event-sourced application before taking any further actions.
+In other scenarios, for example, where recovery is done for individual child processors (and channels) inside an actor, the non-blocking recovery API should be used:

+    val extension: EventsourcingExtension = …

+    val future = for {
+      _ <- extension.replay(…)
+      _ <- extension.deliver(…)            // optional
+      _ <- extension.completeProcessing(…) // optional
+    } yield ()

+    future onSuccess {
+      case _ => // event-sourced processors now ready to use …
+    }

+The futures returned by `replay`, `deliver` and `completeProcessing` are monadically composed with a for-comprehension which ensures a sequential execution of these methods.
+The composite `future` is completed once all methods have completed their returned futures.
+More details in the [API docs](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.EventsourcingExtension).

 ### State dependencies